 A lack of trust causes your team to hold back on doing what is expected and hampers communication.
 Your team will remain silent for fear of your response to their comments.
-They will not act on your request because they know you will change you mind soon.
-They refuse to trust others who have caused problems for them in the past and so our teams can’t work together.
+They will not act on your request because they think you will change you mind soon.
+They refuse to trust others who have caused problems for them in the past and so our teams are not working together to get the best results.

 - Conceal their weaknesses and mistakes from one another.